BenGutteridge/bengutteridge.github.io/_pages/about.md

 ---

+**26/04/2026:** Presented my paper *"Can Graph Foundation Models Generalize Over Architecture?"* as a poster at the ICLR-26 Workshop on Geometry-grounded Representation Learning and Generative Modeling (GRaM) in Rio de Janeiro 🇧🇷.
+Check out the [poster](/files/GOBLIN-POSTER.pdf) and the [paper](https://arxiv.org/abs/2603.22984)!

+**24/04/2026:** Submitted my thesis! 🎉🎉🎉

 **02/03/2026:** *"Can Graph Foundation Models Generalize Over Architecture?"* accepted to the ICLR-26 Workshop on Geometry-grounded Representation Learning and Generative Modeling (GRaM) in Rio de Janeiro as a full-length PMLR proceedings paper.

 **02/07/2025:** Started return internship in the Deep Learning team at [QuantCo](https://www.quantco.com/).